Rabbia-Ijaz/TryItOut/README.md

 FinalDetails(self,srcC,result,res,res2) is responsible to apply those small details that we extracted from KMeansAlgo(), secondMin() and firstMin() on the mapped image and then get the realistic output

+## TailorMod
+TailorMod is the feature where the user provides a Source image and a Target image and the model maps the collar of the Source image on the Target Image.